jensstein/oandbackup/FAQ.md

         - this type is related to a controversial change that originally was slated for Android 10 it becomes mandatory for all new apps in August 2020 and every app targeting Android 11 (SDK 30)
         - it is called scoped storage
-        - Storage is then divieded into Shared Storage and Private Storage
+        - Storage is then divided into Shared Storage and Private Storage
-        - next to SAF it is part of Androids approach to secure the access to media files and limit it to the ones of each app individually
+        - so as part of [SAF](#so-why-use-saf-then) this is Androids approach to secure the access to media files and limit it to the ones of each app individually
-        - e.g. if you
+        - e.g. chat apps had to move their media data into data directories instead of generic folders (e.g. WhatsApp's well known WhatsApp folder).
+        - Android might wants to move all the data directories to /storage/emulated/0/Android.
+          Below it you can find the "data", "obb", "media" ... an in it a folder of each apps package name

    2.5. cache